Pregnant woman sat on the bed taking supplements

 Iron is an essential nutrient that helps transport oxygen through the blood to all parts of the body.
 Iron deficiency anemia affects one in six pregnant women.
 Supplementing during pregnancy with iron is essential because iron is important for aiding the development of the fetus during pregnancy and decreasing the risk of premature birth.
 Pregnant women require 27 mg of iron daily [6].

 Some research indicates that >25% of people who are pregnant consume too much folic acid and iron, which can have adverse health effects [8].
-Before you start taking iron supplement during pregnancy, it’s a good idea to consult your doctor to check on your iron levels.
+Before you start taking an iron supplement during pregnancy, it’s a good idea to consult your doctor to check on your iron levels.

 Calcium